-Step 1: Firstly, it is to be determined which input costs are indirect by nature for the manufacturing of a product or service delivery.
-Next, add up all these costs together to arrive at the total manufacturing overhead.
+- Step 1: Firstly, it is to determine which input costs are indirect by nature for manufacturing a product or service delivery.
+Next, combine all these costs to arrive at the total manufacturing overhead.

-Step 2: Next, calculate all the administrative costs and general costs which can’t be directly allocated to the manufacturing of the product or service delivery.
-Now, add all these costs together to arrive at the total administrative overhead.
+- Step 2: Next, calculate all the administrative and general costs that can’t be directly allocated to manufacturing the product or service delivery.
+Add all these costs together to arrive at the total administrative overhead.

-Step 3: Finally, add together the total manufacturing overhead and the total administrative overhead that will eventually give the total indirect cost of the production.
+- Step 3: Finally, add together the total manufacturing overhead and administrative overhead that will eventually give the total indirect cost of the production.

 - Raw material cost: $300,000

 Now, the Total Indirect Manufacturing Overhead is calculated as below.

 - Total Indirect Manufacturing Overhead = $5,000 + $50,000 + $10,000 + $100,000 + $3,000